aselshall/rm/hw/hw1.md

 | **Expert Guidance**              | Thoughtfully Consider or plan for guidance |  Consider or plan for guidance      | Mention guidance or plan for guidance    | Little mention of guidance, or unclear plan   | No mention or plan            | 30%       |
 | **Key Factors**                  | Addresses key factors thoroughly     | Addresses most key factors    | Addresses some key factors     | Mentions few key factors       | Does not address key factors  | 30%       |
 | **Clarity and Organization**     | Clear, well-organized, few errors    | Mostly clear, minor errors    | Somewhat clear, some errors    | Unclear, disorganized, errors  | Very unclear, many errors     | 10%       |

+## Next steps
+This assignment lays the groundwork for your [research proposal](https://https://aselshall.github.io/rm/hw/proposal-hw) by helping you to choose a topic.
+In [Homework 2](https://https://aselshall.github.io/rm/hw/hw2), you will conduct an exploratory literature review to identify gaps and develop your research questions.